US women's soccer team, other squads kneel in protest before Olympics matches

 The U.S. and Sweden weren’t the only teams to kneel in protest.

 The British women’s soccer team knelt before their first Olympics match against Chile.
-The players decided at a team meeting before flying to Japan they were going to take the knee,
+The players decided at a team meeting before flying to Japan they were going to take the knee.

 SUE BIRD, EDDY ALVAREZ TO CARRY US FLAG AT OLYMPICS OPENING CEREMONIES